AlauddinTheWonder/jQuery-DateFormatter/README.md

 # jQuery-DateFormatter
-jQuery DateFormatter can convert any kind of inserted date into desired formatted date
+jQuery DateFormatter can convert any kind of inserted date into desired formatted date.
+Means type Date in any form, can be formatted.

 ### What it does